alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

+---
+description: >-
+  We will learn how to interact with a Smart Contract which facilitates crowdfunding.
+This is part three of a three part series.
+---

 # 3. Interacting with the Crowdfunding Smart Contracts

+## About the Authors

+The written tutorials were created by [Alex Reyes](https://www.linkedin.com/in/alexreyes-tech).
+Alex is a student \(BS, Computer Science\) and crypto enthusiast who's learning all about the world of web3 one day at a time and he's contributing to Web3 communities actively.
+He previously completed internships at Facebook and Microsoft.

+The videos were created by [Neo Cho](https://www.linkedin.com/in/neocho/).
+Neo is a student \(BS, Computer Science\) at the University of Central Florida.
+He enjoys learning about crypto, and is excited about the future of web3.

+## Introduction
 Welcome to the last tutorial in this three part series on creating a crowdfunding smart contract on Celo.
 In this last part we're going to write Javascript code in order to interact with the smart contract we wrote and deployed in the previous two parts.

 Now that we have our smart contract on the Celo test network, it's time to use it!

-# Video
+## Video

 [![Interacting with a Crowdfunding Smart Contract in Celo](http://img.youtube.com/vi/C24prS3bk_I/0.jpg)](https://www.youtube.com/watch?v=C24prS3bk_I "Interacting with a Crowdfunding Smart Contract in Celo")

-# Prerequisites
+## Prerequisites

 You will need the smart contracts we wrote in part 1, and the deployments you made in part 2.
 Therefore, for the code in this tutorial to work you will need to have completed the prior two tutorials.

-# Setup
+## Setup

 The first step is to create a Javascript file to write our smart contract interactions in.
-In the root of your ``celo-crowdfunding`` folder, create a file named ``interact.js``.
+In the root of the ``celo-crowdfunding`` folder, create a file named ``interact.js``.

 We will use the packages we installed via NPM in the first tutorial here.
 We will also need one additional module, BigNumber, in order to work with the large numbers the Celo blockchain uses.

-In your terminal, run:
+In the terminal, run:

 ``npm install bignumber.js``

 And that's it for our setup!

-## Importing our modules
+### Importing our modules

 The first step for interacting with our smart contracts is importing the modules we'll need for our script.

-At the top of your ``interact.js`` file, write the following:
+At the top of the ``interact.js`` file, write the following:

 ```
 const Web3 = require('web3');